papr8ka/-lwjgl-basics-wiki/ShaderLesson5.md

 ## Rendering Process

 Let's visit the rendering process, following the same steps that we outlined in our [earlier diagram](#Overview).
-We've already created the FBOs in Step 1, so let's jump to Step 2:
+We've already set up our FBOs, so here are the next three steps:

-### 1. Rendering The Scene to FBO A
+### 1. Render The Scene to FBO A

 Since we want to apply the blur at once to our entire scene (instead of applying it per-object), we need to render all of our sprites and tiles into an offscreen texture.
 Even if we are only blurring a single object, it's often necessary to perform this step in order for the background to blur properly with the semi-transparent sprites.
 More importantly, we want the blur effect to "spill over" outside of the region of our textures; if we were to only blur per-object, we may see a harsh cut-off where the blurring meets the edge of a texture.